noigamegun/GameWeb/README.md

 Alternative site is available at game.hackclub.app.
 Note that this server is updated manually.

 > [!INFO]
 > This website uses Bootstrap 5.
-This means that the current Bootstrap version is current outdated.
+This means that the current Bootstrap version is outdated.
 We have no plan of upgrading bootstrap anytime soon.

 > [!WARNING]
 > Please use BSS to edit the source files to edit the website.